 Noise Attenuation

-The U.S. Department of Housing and Urban Development has requirements for noise attenuation measures to be included into home construction in high noise areas such as airports or highways.
+The U.S. Department of Housing and Urban Development has requirements for noise attenuation measures to be included in home construction in high noise areas, such as airports or highways.
 These construction techniques are effective for keeping noise levels below a specific point.

 The U.S. Federal Aviation Administration provides information about how noise reduction measures have changed and evolved over time.